 5. Give an account of Glycolysis.
 Where does it occur?
 What is the end product?
 Trace the fate of these products in both aerobic and anaerobic respiration.

 Glycolysis is the process which involves the splitting of glucose (a 6C compound) into two molecules of pyruvic acid (a 3C compound).
 It occurs in the cytoplasm of the cell.
 The end products of glycolysis are two pyruvates (pyruvic acid) molecules, a total of four ATP molecules, and two molecules of NADH.
 Glycolysis occurs in both aerobic and anaerobic organisms.
 After glycolysis, if the cells have oxygen, then it goes on to a process known as a citric acid cycle or tricarboxylic cycle.
 And if there is no oxygen, then the fermentation process occurs.

-The Respiration in plants is the major method through which plants obtain energy.
-Glucose is one of the major food compounds which breaks down to form carbon dioxide and water, in the presence of oxygen.
-Respiration primarily occurs through the leaves and the roots of the plant and is essential for the survival of the plants.
-Stomata are the tiny pores present on the surface of the leaves of the plant through which gas exchange occurs.
+Through respiration, plants obtain energy.
+Glucose is one of the major food compounds, which breaks down to form carbon dioxide and water, in the presence of oxygen.
+Respiration primarily occurs through the leaves and the roots of the plant; it is essential for the survival of plants.
+Stomata are the tiny pores present on the surface of leaves of plants, through which gas exchange occurs.

 - Do Plants Breathe?

 - Electron Transport System (ETS) and Oxidative Phosphorylation

 |NCERT Solutions for Class 11 Biology Chapter 14|